Grenfell

 Grenfell is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 Grenfell's dwelling structure, as per the latest Census, consisted of 92.1% houses and 7.9% other dwellings.
-Compared to Regional NSW, which had 82.6% houses and 17.4% other dwellings, Grenfell had a higher proportion of houses.
-Home ownership in Grenfell stood at 52.8%, with mortgaged dwellings at 25.3% and rented ones at 21.9%.
-The median monthly mortgage repayment was $1,083, lower than Regional NSW's average of $1,733.
-Median weekly rent in Grenfell was $200, compared to Regional NSW's $330.
-Nationally, Grenfell's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In comparison, Regional NSW had 82.6% houses and 17.4% other dwellings.
+Home ownership in Grenfell was 52.8%, with mortgaged dwellings at 25.3% and rented ones at 21.9%.
+The median monthly mortgage repayment in Grenfell was $1,083, below Regional NSW's average of $1,733.
+The median weekly rent figure was $200 compared to Regional NSW's $330.
+Nationally, Grenfell's mortgage repayments were lower at $1,083 against the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing